dfs-progress-tracker/progress-tracker/components/auth/login-token-timeout.md

 Make a request module that exports a custom version of axios with heads to all hooks / components making requests.
 E.g: a module that exports

 ## Design Step
-- Tech stack being used: `Javascript, SQL`
+- Tech stack being used: `ReactJS`
-- Changing the schema and adding DfsUser table into the database and adding the sample values into it.
-- Creating the relevant dump file (dump_v2.sql) for other users to add other the new table sample values

-## Build Step

-## Testing Step
+- Changed `/login` route, bug fixes in validTill.
+- Changing all the axios requests and replacing through a wrapper function of `getWithLogin()` and `postWithLogin()`.
+- The wrapper functions check whether the token is valid or not, if not, it redirects to login page.